 One hundred years ago, an Englishman and his family built their dream villa on the Bay of Mazzarò.
-Belmond Villa Sant’Andrea has been an irresistible Sicilian retreat ever since.
+Villa Sant’Andrea, A Belmond Hotel, Taormina Mare, has been an irresistible Sicilian retreat ever since.

 Our story began when Cornishman Robert Trewhella came to Sicily in the late 1800s to help build the Circumetnea railway.
 Trewhella, a civil engineer, had been engaged by the Italian government to work on infrastructures in Italy.

 In Sicily, he met and married an English woman and the pair also fell in love with Taormina’s breathtaking bay.
 They began building a lavish beachfront villa as their summer residence.
 Their son, Alfred Percy, completed it in 1919 and named it after Capo Sant’Andrea, a cape in the Bay of Mazzarò.